 125 top leaders studied by Bill George

-What Self-Awareness Actually Requires
+What Self-Awareness Requires

 Self-awareness is not a personality trait you either have or do not have.
 It is a practice, and it has two distinct dimensions that Eurich's research separates carefully: